 “Melinda didn’t lose anything and she still kept this money and took donations,“ claims Darlene, adding, “It aggravates me that she is trying to gain from this tragedy when she didn’t even lose anything.”

 “She’s used people’s pain and grief to her own advantage,” claims Vicky, saying that the online donation page raised more than $600.
 She says the money Melinda collected should have gone to families who actually lost their homes.
 Melinda denies Darlene and Vicky’s allegations.

 She says she wasn’t the one who set up the fundraiser and insists she did nothing wrong by accepting the money.
 Why does she claim she now fears for her life?
-Tune in to Wednesday’s Dr. Phil.
+Tune in to Friday’s Dr. Phil.

 to find out where you can watch.
 TELL DR. PHIL YOUR STORY: Dr. Phil, please solve our conflict!
 Wildfire Survivor Denies Accusations She Created A Fraudulent Fundraiser For Herself